shannongross/shannongross.github.io/_posts/2019-09-05-data-science-policy-analysis.md

 Whenever we are doing statistics, we have the following:
 - a **population**, or the set of all possible outcomes
 - a **sample** of the entire population, because it is easier to work with a subset than the entire (very large) full set.
-- **statistical inference** inferring characteristics of the entire population based on results from the sample set
+- **statistical inference** inferring characteristics of the entire population based on results from the sample set.

+Thus, whenever we are performing **hypothesis testing**, the thing we are interested to know is *is the effect we observe in the sample likely to occur in the population?*

 Classical statistics is primarily interested in the following two procedures:
 1. Estimation